-Our strategies for the achievement of our strategic goals are presented within our three main plans.
+Our strategies for the achievement of our strategic goals are presented within our Suite of Corporate plans.

 Our Community Risk Management Plan sets out how we will manage the risks to our local communities and support the U.K.'s national resilience arrangements.